Skip to main content

 Principal in the First Degree

-The person who personally committed the crime is called a “principal in the first degree.”
+The person who personally committed the criminal act is called a “principal in the first degree.”

-Some crimes can have multiple principals in the first degree.
-If Jon and Robb both shot Jamie, they could both be first degree principals in the crime.
+Some crimes can have multiple principals in the first degree in the commission of the crime.
+If Jon and Robb both shot Jamie, they could both be first-degree principals in the crime.

 Principal in the Second Degree